mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ```

-The optional paragraph at the end of your commit message contains further information about the change.
+The optional paragraph at the end of the commit message contains further information about the change.
 Tests were added or describe why the fix was necessary, maybe there are special conditions when the issue surfaces.
 This is also the place where you can put GitHub [issue commands](https://help.github.com/articles/closing-issues-via-commit-messages/) to close or reference other issues.

 Further information and ideas on how to write good commit messages can be found [here](https://github.com/erlang/otp/wiki/writing-good-commit-messages) and [here](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

 ## Branches